sez11a/liferay-docs-commerce/user/articles/100-storefront/02-category-detail-page.markdown

 +$$$

-**Note:** The commerce category navigation widget must be configured to link to the category page.
+**Note:** The commerce categories navigation widget must be configured to link to the category page.
 Once the widget is on a page, open its *Configuration* dialog.
 From the *Vocabulary* drop-down, select the vocabulary that contains your product category tree.
 See